The Seventh: Production

 Guest star Bruce Davison who plays the Vulcan fugitive Menos, previously appeared in Star Trek: Voyager in the episode "Remember."
 He is also known for his role in the first two X-Men films as Senator Kelly.

 Reception

 "The Seventh" was first broadcast on the UPN within the United States on November 6, 2002.
 According to Nielsen it was watched by 4.82 million viewers.
 This gave the show a 3.2/5 rating share.

-In 2019, Den of Geek said this was an important episode for understanding T'Pol.
 In his 2022 rewatch, Keith DeCandido of Tor.com gave it 8 out of 10.
+He says his rewatches have given him "much greater appreciation of both the character of T'Pol and the actor playing her".
+DeCandido gives the show points for the performances of Bakula and Davidson, but deducts points for the silly writing of Commander Tucker.

+Den of Geek said this was an important episode for understanding T'Pol.

-In 2021, The Digital Fix said this was a T'Pol centric episode and a morality play.
+The Digital Fix said this was a T'Pol centric episode and a morality play.

 Home media release

 "The Seventh" was released for home media use on DVD as part of the second series box set of Star Trek: Enterprise.
 Season Two was released on Blu-ray Disc August 20, 2013.